AdobeDocs/experience-platform.en/help/destinations/destination-sdk/file-based-destination-testing-api.md

 title: Test your file-based destination with sample profiles
 ---

-# Test your file-based destination with sample profiles {#test-destination-configuration-api}
+# Test your file-based destination with sample profiles

 ## Overview {#overview}